scarsam/nobel-sustainability/src/cms/about/2020-01-26-about-us-new.md

         Erik Nobel is today managing director in Stockholm for Levine, Leichtman Capital Partners, an independent investment management firm with its head office in California.
+    - image:
+        alt: Stephanie Nobel
+        image: /images/stephanie-nobel.jpg
+      name: Stephanie Nobel
+      text: |-
+        Stephanie Nobel was born in Stockholm in 1987.

+         After graduating from senior high school in Stockholm she studied pedagogy at the University of Malmö.
+She received a Bachelor of Arts in Education degree in 2018.

+        Stephanie is presently working as a teacher at Tolvåkerskolan in Skåne
   heading: The board
 sectionFour:
   employeeOne: